 Concurrently, national conservation organizations filed a similar lawsuit against the NMFS.
 These two suits were combined by the Court.

 In February 2019 SCELP filed a motion for a preliminary injunction with the federal court to block NMFS from issuing seismic permits until the court rules on the lawsuit.
-The Court has not ruled on this motion as of July 2019.

 In April 2019 the Trump Administration announced plans to delay approving a new five year offshore oil leasing plan possibly until after the 2020 elections.

 In May 2019 the SC Legislature voted overwhelmingly for a one-year ban on the use of state tax dollars by state agencies or local governments to facilitate any onshore infrastructure needed for offshore oil development.
 This one year budget proviso was also included in the state 2020/21 budget.